 2.15 Assembly Mon, Tues, Wed, Fri.
 See staffroom for rota.

 2.25 Juniors have a 10 minute break [discretionary]

 3.25 Acorns are collected from their classroom.

-3.30 Seedlings are dismissed from the playground door, Saplings from the Foxes’ Den door, Oak from the front door.
+3.30 Seedlings are dismissed from the playground door, Oaks from the Foxes’ Den door, Saplings from the front door.
 Foxes’ Den children go straight to the hall when the class is dismissed, taking their coats and bags etc.

 After school activities begin.

 The out-of-school care club Foxes’ Den runs until 5.00pm in the School

 Hall.
 The school may also be used in the evening for parents’ meetings